-1-9.4 Fire door hardware is applied to both swinging and sliding doors and consists of the items referred to in Tables 3-8A, 3-8B, 3-8C, and 4-5A.
-(See illustration in Figures B-29, B-31, B-34, B-37, and B-41-B-45.)
+1-9.4 Fire door hardware is applied to both swinging and sliding doors and consists of the items referred to in Tables 3-8A, 3-8B, and 3-8C.
+(See illustration in Figures B-29, B-31, B-34, B-37, and B-41 through B-45.)
 Fire door hardware that is applied to swinging doors consists of surface mounted strap hinges, surface applied latches, and closing devices.
 In this standard, all hardware for sliding doors is fire door hardware.
 This type of hardware is normally shipped from the factory with the fire doors.